Video platforms and formats

 Voice-overs, or ‘voice tracks’, include any scripted narration that’s recorded to push a storyline forward.

 Voice-overs tend to be an easier way to create a good, clean sound since they’re usually created in controlled environments - such as a studio - with ample time to set-up in advance, as well as the opportunity for multiple takes to ensure the best quality.

 The voice-over is a powerful and versatile tool.
 It can help set the mood and tone of the video and can share information with the viewer.
 It can also answer the important questions: who, what, when, where, why?

 Like a travel guide, a voice-over can help the viewer know what’s going on, what to pay attention to, and what this all means.

-• As an educational, descriptive device - to describe the scenes that are being presented to the viewer to emphasise key points, significance and/or meaning
+- as an educational, descriptive device - to describe the scenes that are being presented to the viewer to emphasise key points, significance and/or meaning (audio description)

 Other things such as excessive mouth noises, hesitations, overly repeated words and other issues could also make a video nearly unwatchable.
 If you do not feel you can provide a voice-over that will elevate and emphasise your video in a positive way - then it may be better not to include one.